3 Ways to check how many cores in CPU on Windows 11, 10

 Once you complete the steps, you’ll understand your computer’s physical cores and logical processors.

-Check the processor’s core number via Command Prompt
+Check CPU core count from Command Prompt

 To check how many cores your CPU has through Command Prompt, use these steps: